Mexico Birding Tour

 Oaxaca birding

-We will head back to Oaxaca City in the late afternoon or early evening.
+We will head back to Oaxaca City in the late afternoon.
 We then get together for dinner and some socialising after another great day of birding in the Oaxaca region.

 Day 4: